tpas1980/Vigenere-Cipher-gen/README.md

 ## in a file for passwording your text
 **enter your text with a key**
-- for install open relase
+- for install open Releases